Student Research Projects

 Array.
 These observations targeted several young, energetic

-Survey.
-Chelsea worked on the calibration of these data, and she
+Multibeam Survey.
+Chelsea worked on the calibration of these data,

-constructed maps of the observed regions at two frequencies (1384 and
+and she constructed maps of the observed regions at two frequencies

-the pulsars.
-These data were taken in pulsar gating mode, which
+associated with the pulsars.
+These data were taken in pulsar gating

-allowed us to separate out the pulsed radio emission of the pulsar
+mode, which allowed us to separate out the pulsed radio emission of

-itself.
-The pulsar-gated data was used to construct phase-resolved
+the pulsar itself.
+The pulsar-gated data was used to construct

-rotation measures for two of the pulsars.
-This work was presented in
+fractions and rotation measures for two of the pulsars.
+This work was

 Tiffany 2007).